na-na-hi/renget/archive/local_LLM_guide.md

 ->**Linux/OSX**, see [here](https://github.com/LostRuins/koboldcpp#osx-and-linux)<-
 ->KoboldCPP **Wiki** is [here](https://github.com/LostRuins/koboldcpp/wiki)<-

 !!! note **Note:** There are only 3 'steps': 1.
-Download a model in GGML format, 2. download KoboldCPP.exe, 3. run KoboldCPP.exe with the model then go to its URL in your browser.
+Download a model in GGUF format, 2. download KoboldCPP.exe, 3. run KoboldCPP.exe with the model then go to its URL in your browser.

 **1. Download a model from the selection [here](https://rentry.org/local_LLM_guide_models)**